sebastiencs/frame-local/README.md

 Access variables local to a frame

 You can use the functions frame-local-[set,get,setq,getq]
-With frame-local-[setq,getq], the variables names don't need to be quoted
+With frame-local-[setq,getq], the variables must not be quoted.

 It is recommended to prefix the variables with your package name
 to not create conflicts with variables from other packages.